jfnavarro/st_pipeline/README.md

 The input FASTQ files can be given in gzip/bzip format as well.

-Basically what the ST pipeline does is :
+Basically what the ST pipeline does (default mode) is :
 - Quality trimming (read 1 and read 2) :
 	- Remove low quality bases
 	- Sanity check (reads same length, reads order, etc..)